lucasvienna/blogfolio/src/data/posts/hello-world.md

 published: true
 ---

-Who am I and what is this blog about?

 **Hi, my name is Lucas**

 and I'm a Business Informatics graduate, software engineer, and translator.
 I'm also an avid reader,